 - Pay your rent and service charges in advance in accordance with your tenancy.

 We aim to make the process of applying for and securing a Thrive home as fair, clear and straightforward as possible.

 Before we can offer you a tenancy, you need to provide us with some important information and give us permission to make background checks.
 The information and checks required, along with full details of how to apply for and secure a home, are set out in our Guide to Becoming a Customer.

-Once you have been offered a tenancy you will need to provide evidence that you have paid four weeks’ rent in advance, ensure that you have fully read and understood your tenancy agreement and how to manage your home before we can give you the keys to your new home.
+Once you have been offered a tenancy you will need to provide evidence that you have paid four weeks’ rent in advance and setup a direct debit with us, ensure that you have fully read and understood your tenancy agreement and how to manage your home before we can give you the keys to your new home.

 To bid for a Thrive home you must be registered with and have been accepted by the Local Authority.
 We let homes in accordance with our Empty Homes and Lettings Policy and our Tenure Policy, based on the needs stated in the housing application.

 We occasionally have a limited number of homes that we can directly let to people with a specific housing need (i.e. sheltered accommodation) or that have already been advertised by the local council but are proving more difficult to let.
 When available, we list these homes on our website at thrivehomes.org.uk/homes-for-rent.